1995parham-teaching/harpocrates/README.md

  Sometimes you want to send minor grades of an exercise or exam in addition to overall score.
 In this case you can use [more_grades.py](more_grades.py) with a sheet like [sample_more.csv](sample_more.csv).
-In this case you can enter index of columns that you want to get grades from them in code and then after editing subject and body text in [subject.txt](subject.txt) and [more_body.txt](more_body.txt) you can run the program.
-The code write each grade in a seperate line in email text so dont worry.
+Here you should enter index of columns that you want to get grades from them in the code and then after editing subject and body text in [subject.txt](subject.txt) and [more_body.txt](more_body.txt) you can run the program.
+ The code writes each grade in a separate line in email text so dont worry.

  ## Enter smtp and email address